nikossan/Preplexity-Codex/README.md

    ![zip file](./download-source-small.png)
 3. Create a folder on your PC
 4. Extract the .zip file there
-5. If you are using Windows, run `setup.bat` in a terminal (cmd or powershell), in the folder where you extracted the .zip If you are using Linux, run `setup.sh` in a terminal in the directory
+5. If you are using Windows, run `setup.bat` in a terminal (cmd or powershell), in the folder where you extracted the .zip.
+If you are using Linux, run `setup.sh` in a terminal in the directory

 ## How to use it